slatedocs/slate/source/includes/http_api/_chats.md

 }
 ```

-You can adds a user to the list of currently present people of the chat.
+You can add a user to the list of currently present people of the chat.
 Operator will be automatically removed from the joined operators if the operator has not been reached for a while, or by making a leave API request.

+If you are joining a user to a chat by a room, then use the following endpoint.
+It requires that you have a permission to the room.
+This can be used to join a chat that the user has not yet participated.

-`POST /api/v5/orgs/<org_id>/chats/<chat_id>/presences`
+`POST /api/v5/orgs/<organization_id>/rooms/<room_id>/chats/<chat_id>/presences`

 The request object must contain the `id` attribute, which is the ID of the user being joined.

-You may alternatively make the following request, in which case the payload is not required:

-`PUT /api/v5/orgs/<org_id>/chats/<chat_id>/presences/<user_id>`
+Alternatively, if you are joining a chat by a user, then use the following endpoint.
+It requires that you have a permission to the user and his/her chats.

+`GET /api/v5/orgs/<organization_id>/users/<user_id>/chats/<chat_id>/presences`

+In this case you may omit the `id` attribute from the payload, which will then default to the `<user_id>` in the URL.
+This basicly means that the user will re-join to this chat.

+If the related chat was previously in waiting state, then `is_waiting` of the chat is automatically changed to `false`.

-This endpoint accepts the following GET parameters:
+These endpoint accept the following GET parameters:

 Parameter | Format | Default | Description
 :---------|:-------|:--------|------------